Cross body bags

 We pride ourselves on being a business with exemplary core values.
 We are customer focused, expert in our advice, passionate about being outdoors and aim to be a good place to work.

 Within all these values, respecting people and the planet are paramount to our owners, leadership team and staff therefore our Modern Slavery Statement flows from that.
 Our business consists of supplying third party brands that we believe in from a performance and ethical viewpoint.

 This statement sets out our actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business and our supply chains.

 As part of the retail sector, we recognise our responsibility to take a robust approach to slavery and human trafficking.
 The business is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 The business currently operates in the following countries:

 United Kingdom of Great Britain and Northern Ireland

 The organisation encourages all its colleagues, customers and other business partners to report any concerns related to the direct activities, or the supply chains of the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for colleagues to make disclosures, without fear of retaliation.

-We have shared this policy with all staff and will ensure that is reviewed each fiscal year and approved annually by the leadership team.
+We have shared this policy with all staff and will ensure that is reviewed each fiscal year and approved annually.